Books Set in Connecticut, New York, New Jersey, Pennsylvania, and Delaware

 Books Set in New York

-There are endless wonderful books that we could recommend for New York - from classics like A Tree Grows in Brooklyn, to contemporary novels like Pineapple Street, to non-fiction like The Only Plane in the Sky.
+There are endless wonderful books that we could recommend for New York – including classics like A Tree Grows in Brooklyn, contemporary rom coms set in New York City, and non-fiction like The Only Plane in the Sky.
 It was nearly impossible to narrow our list down to just a few choices for this challenge while balancing stories set in the city and elsewhere in the state.

 The Spectacular